How Long Does It Take to Get a Divorce in New York?

 • The court’s schedule

-Whether the spouses agree on these issues is one of the biggest factors.
-In an uncontested divorce, the spouses agree on all issues incident to the divorce.
-On average, this will take approximately 3 months to finalize.
+Whether the spouses agree on the issues is one of the biggest factors determining how long a divorce in New York takes.
+In an uncontested divorce, the spouses agree on all issues related to the divorce.
+On average, this will take approximately three months to finalize.

-The process begins by filing the necessary forms with the clerk of court’s office.
-The petition for divorce must be served to your spouse and he or she has 20 days to respond to the petition.
-The spouse being served has 30 days if he or she is served out of state.
+The process begins by filing the necessary forms with the clerk of the court’s office.
+The petition for divorce must be served to your spouse, and he or she has 20 days to respond.
+The spouse being served has 30 days to respond if he or she is served out of state.
 If your spouse fails to respond to the petition, you can file for a default divorce.
-You must wait for the court to review your request which usually takes at least a month.
+You must wait for the court to review your request, which usually takes at least a month.
 If your spouse responds to the petition and you have a written agreement that settles all issues, your divorce should be finalized, depending on the court schedule and processing time, within a few months.

 If your spouse responds to the petition and the two of you are unable to reach an agreement, then it becomes a contested divorce.
-This takes, on average, much more time than an uncontested divorce.
-In fact, it may take at least 9 months to resolve.
-A contested divorce will move along much faster if the spouses have a willingness to cooperate and work together to reach mutually agreeable solutions to the issues they do not see eye to eye on.
-Without reaching an agreement on the issues, litigation will be necessary, which will also cause the process to be even longer.
+A contested divorce in New York takes, on average, much more time than an uncontested divorce.
+In fact, it may take at least nine months to resolve.
+A contested divorce will move along much faster if the spouses are willing to cooperate and work together to reach mutually agreeable solutions to the issues they do not see eye to eye on.
+Without reaching an agreement on the issues, litigation will be necessary, which will cause the process to be even longer.

 What Does It Mean to Be an Equitable Distribution State?